-Joanna Gaines Shares Adorable Photos Of Youngest Son Crew Bonding With New Puppy
+Joanna Gaines Shares Adorable Photos Of Youngest Son, Crew, Bonding With New Puppy

 Crew joined their family of four kids, Drake, 14, Ella, 13, Duke, 11 and Emmie, 9, to make it five on June 22, 2018.
 Their surprise pregnancy after nine years turned into quite a blessing for the couple.
 Joanna recently said that Crew has been the “greatest gift” to their family

-With the addition of the English Mastiff, that makes a total of six dogs now, as well as their whole brood of animals on their Texas farm.
-The Gaines’ have a lot on their plate to keep them busy with family, animals, Magnolia Market, and their new cable network on Discovery next year.
+With the addition of the English mastiff, that makes a total of six dogs now, as well as their whole brood of animals on their Texas farm.
+The Gaines have a lot on their plate to keep them busy with family, animals, Magnolia Market, and their new cable network on Discovery next year.

 You can follow Chip and Joanna Gaines on their social media accounts to keep updated.